tipishev/python_debugging_workshop/README.md

 They are both...

 * controlled with a few commands:
-  - "north, open, examine" vs "next, step, where"
+  - "north, open, examine" in games
+  - and "next, step, continue" in debugger
 * the commands can be abbreviated:
-  - "(n)orth, (o)pen, e(x)amine" vs "(n)ext, (s)tep, w(here)"
-* some actions are irreversible:
-  - "items can be lost forever" vs "function calls cannot be undone"
-* permadeath:
+  - In interactive fiction it is common to have `n` for (n)orth, `o` for (o)pen, and `x` for e(x)amine
+  - Python debugger has the same: `n` for (n)ext, `s` for (s)tep, and `c` for (c)continue
+* Both can be harsh:
-  - "if you die you start from the beginning" vs "unhandled exceptions stop the debugger"
+  - if you die in a game you start from the beginning
+  - unhandled exceptions stop the debugger

-By the way, on last year's Pycon Sweden there was a great talk about Evennia, a Python-framework in which you can build your own Multi-User Dungeon.
+By the way, if you are into text adventures, at last year's Pycon Sweden there was a great talk about Evennia, a Python MUD-framework.

 Funnily enough, when we look at our codebases, the similarity with dungeons becomes stronger.
 See for yourself, our codebases are built over years by multiple programmers, and sometimes you need Git archeology to dig up history, but it's a topic from my another talk.